 The apparatus for making a scientific observation has to be based on well-known scientific principles.
 The telescope, for instance, is based on magnification of an image using light refraction through lenses.
 It can be proved that the image perceived through the telescope corresponds to that of the object being observed.
 In other words, you can trust observations made through telescopes.
 This is in contrast to magic wands, divining rods, or other devices for which no basis in science can be found.
 A divining or dowsing rod is a "Y" shaped branch of a tree, which is supposed to be able to help to identify places where there is underground water.
 The operator holds the divining rod by the top of the "Y", and the single end is supposed to dip when the operator passes over a section of land where there is water.
 What is the force that makes the divining rod dip?
 How does the divining rod "sense" the water?
 A scientist would try to answer these questions by experiments.
 Place the divining rod on a scale, for example, and then put a bowl of water under the divining rod.
 Is there a change of weight that indicates force?
 In another experiment the scale with the divining rod may be placed over a place known to have underground water, and over another place known to be dry.
 If these experiments show no force being exerted on the divining rod, we have to conclude that divining rods cannot be used as instruments for detecting water.
 We also have to conclude that any movement of the rod is accomplished by the hands of the person holding it, no matter how much the person denies it.

 The scientific method requires that theories be testable.
 If a theory cannot be tested, it cannot be a scientific theory.
+Testing of scientific ideas can include the classical experimental method, replication, attempted refutation, prediction, modeling, inference, deduction, induction and logical analysis.
 Step 2 involves inductive reasoning, as described above.
 This approach can be used to study gravitation, electricity, magnetism, optics, chemistry, etc. Sometimes more than one theory can be proposed to explain observable events.
 In such cases, different predictions made with each theory can be used to set up experiments that select one theory over another.
 In the 17th century there were competing theories about whether electromagnetic radiation, such as visible light, consisted of particles or waves.
 At the beginning of the 20th century Max Planck postulated that energy can only be emitted or absorbed in small, discrete packets called quanta.
 This seemed to favor the particle theory, particularly after Einstein demonstrated that light behaves like a stream of particles in photoelectric cells.
 However, diffraction experiments with electrons, which were considered particles because they had a measurable weight, showed all the characteristics of waves.
 In 1926, Erwin Schrödinger developed an equation that described the wave properties of matter, and this became the foundation for the branch of physics called quantum mechanics.